dariansweb/deploy-nodejs-reactjs/key-points.md

-It's great that you've compiled a comprehensive repository for deploying Node.js and React.js applications.
-To ensure alignment with DHS Security requirements and address potential areas that might be scrutinized, consider the following aspects:

 1. **Security Authorization and Risk Management**:
    - **Authority to Operate (ATO)**: Ensure your system undergoes the Security Authorization (SA) process to obtain an ATO before deployment.
 This involves assessing security controls and documenting them in a Security Requirements Traceability Matrix (SRTM).
    - **Risk Management Framework (RMF)**: Adopt the RMF to integrate information security and risk management activities into the system development life cycle.
 This includes continuous monitoring and assessment of security controls.